 A few words about the INSL3 hormone and the study

 the INSL3 hormone is produced by the same cells in the testicles that produce testosterone.
-However, unlike testosterone, INSL3 levels do not change throughout the adult life of men.
+However, unlike testosterone, INSL3 levels do not change throughout men's adult lives.
 A key factor.
-To monitor its level, researchers collected blood samples from more than 2.200 men in Europe and found that INSL3 hormone levels correlated with the number and health of Leydig cells in the testicles.
+To monitor its levels, researchers collected blood samples from more than 2.200 men in Europe and found that INSL3 hormone levels correlate with the number and health of Leydig cells in the testicles.
 A reduction of these cells and testosterone is associated with various health problems in old age.
 The results, obtained through questionnaires completed by the participants, suggest that INSL3 is a risk factor out of 8 of the 9 pathologies considered (including cancer, diabetes, cardiovascular disease.
 Only depression seems excluded).

-The next step is to understand which factors, such as early childhood nutrition or environmental pollution, may affect INSL3 levels in the blood.
+The next step is to understand which factors, such as early childhood nutrition or environmental pollution, can affect INSL3 levels in the blood.

-If the link between the INSL3 hormone and these health risks is confirmed by further studies (and perhaps the reason why the link exists is identified) there will be one of the sparks that I was just talking for two days ago about the challenge of aging.
+If the link between the INSL3 hormone and these health risks is confirmed by further studies (and perhaps the reason why the link exists) there will be one of the sparks of which I was just talking for two days does about the challenge of aging.